 In the United States, being a student with a rigorous academic schedule seems to be a common source of stress and other mental health concerns, especially among college undergraduates.
 An annual survey from The Association for University and College Counseling Center Directors reports that:

 - 48.2% of college students involved in the study reported experiencing anxiety

 - 7.8% struggle with perfectionism

-While it’s hard to know whether academic issues specifically cause these mental health conditions, there seems to be a clear link between mental health issues and the intense academic experience of college.
+While it’s hard to know whether academic challenges specifically cause these conditions, there seems to be a clear link between poor mental health and the intense academic experience of college students.

 Another report from The Center for Collegiate Mental Health notes that out of over 160,000 students at 147 schools who used their college counseling centers in 2017:

 - 26.8% listed academic performance as a concern

 - 3.3% reported that academic performance was their most important concern

 School-related tension can also have repercussions for students who aren’t in college.
 For example, a study from New York University found that almost half of the high school students studied experienced significant levels of stress.